The way of Autarco

 We worked together in Shanghai for a year until we came to a decision that I should return to the Netherlands.
 The move back to my roots, proved successful.
 Operating from the Netherlands meant I was now physically closer to our European customers and could build stronger relationships with them.
 Autarco grew more than ever.
 A successful financial investment around that time helped us to cope with the international growth.

 To really create the security that our customers deserve the next step was to remove the kWh guarantee risk from our balance sheet.
 At that early stage there was no insurance policy in existence that met all the requirements, so we needed to build one.
-Together with a specialist renewables syndicate at Lloyd’s of London we structured a brand new policy.
-It was only through the strong team we had built and the impressive track record that Dan was finally able to get Lloyd’s of London to underwrite our kWh guarantee as of late 2017, thereby truly creating the most solid and secure proposition in the PV industry.
+Together with a specialist renewables syndicate we structured a brand new policy.
+It was only through the strong team we had built and the impressive track record that Dan was finally able to get our kWh guarantee underwritten as of late 2017, thereby truly creating the most solid and secure proposition in the PV industry.

 Now, the Autarco team consists of many people.
 Everyone we employ shares the Autarco vision and wants to increase energy self-sufficiency around the World.
 This is something I believe everyone should be working towards urgently.
 We waste a lot of energy getting energy to where it’s needed.
 Commodities such as oil, coal and gas are extremely destructive to the environment and will be exhausted in a matter of time.
 It is much better for the planet if mankind can learn to be self-sufficient sustainably.
 If we can generate energy right where it’s needed using renewable sources the World will be a better place.
 I am proud that Autarco contributes to that goal.